-- 25.6.1 He may appoint CLASS ELIGIBILITY OFFICIALS or a TECHNICAL ADVISOR to assist both him and the Chief Technical Officer. - 25.6.2 He will collate reports from the technical officials including the Chief Technical Officer.
+- Chief Technical Officer and any other eligibility officials appointed by MCRCB. - 25.6.1 He may appoint CLASS ELIGIBILITY OFFICIALS or a TECHNICAL ADVISOR to assist both him and the Chief Technical Officer. - 25.6.2 He will collate reports from the technical officials including the Chief Technical Officer.